NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 SOC 2 Type IINoYes

-Chiropractic supportVia custom templatesYes (dedicated templates)
+Chiropractic templatesVia custom templatesYes (dedicated)

-Spanish languageNativeNot specified
+Spanish languageNativeNot publicly specified

 Session recordingNoNo

-Specialty Coverage: Breadth vs Depth
+Specialty Coverage: Breadth vs Configuration

 Language Support